efcore/EFCore.SqlServer.VectorSearch/README.md

 # EFCore.SqlServer.VectorSearch

 > [!IMPORTANT]
+> Starting EF 10, the SQL Server provider contains full, built-in support for vector search.
+This plugin is no longer needed for EF 10 and above, and will be deprecated.
+>
-> This plugin is in prerelease status, and the APIs described below are likely to change before the final release.
+> For earlier versions of EF, note that this plugin is in prerelease status and not officially supported.

-This Entity Framework Core plugin provides integration between EF and [Vector Support in Azure SQL Database and SQL Server 2025](https://devblogs.microsoft.com/azure-sql/announcing-general-availability-of-native-vector-type-functions-in-azure-sql/), allowing LINQ to be used to perform vector similarity search, and seamless insertion/retrieval of vector data.
+This Entity Framework Core plugin provides integration between older versions of EF and [Vector Support in Azure SQL Database and SQL Server 2025](https://devblogs.microsoft.com/azure-sql/announcing-general-availability-of-native-vector-type-functions-in-azure-sql/), allowing LINQ to be used to perform vector similarity search, and seamless insertion/retrieval of vector data.

 To use the plugin, reference the [EFCore.SqlServer.VectorSearch](https://www.nuget.org/packages/EFCore.SqlServer.VectorSearch) nuget package, and enable the plugin by adding `UseVectorSearch()` to your `UseSqlServer()` or `UseAzureSql()` config as follows: